 On October 17, 2013, FERC issued an Order approving TPL-001-4, which became effective on December 23, 2013.
 MEAG Power, in conjunction with Southern Company, performs an annual assessment required under TPL-001-4 requirements, which includes any necessary Corrective Action Plans required of MEAG Power.
+GPC is responsible for 100% of the regulatory requirements of TPL-001-4.

 On February 15, 2018, FERC issued Order No. 842, in which it revised its regulations to require newly interconnecting large and small generating facilities, both synchronous and non-synchronous, to install, maintain, and operate equipment capable of providing primary frequency response as a condition of interconnection.
 In this Order, FERC modified the pro forma Large Generator Interconnection Agreement ("LGIA") and the pro forma Small Generator Interconnection Agreement ("SGIA") to include these requirements.
 These revisions are designed to address the potential reliability impact of the evolving generation resource mix and to ensure that the relevant provisions of the LGIA and SGIA are just, reasonable, and not unduly discriminatory or preferential.
-MEAG Power is in the process of reviewing these new requirements; however, there are no expectations of a material impact to MEAG Power, the Participants or the ITS at this time.
+MEAG Power does not anticipate a material impact to MEAG Power, the Participants or the ITS at this time.